Noli Me Tángere (novel): Plot

-Crisóstomo Ibarra, the mestizo son of the recently deceased Don Rafael Ibarra, is returning to San Diego town in Laguna after seven years of study in Europe.
+Crisóstomo Ibarra, the mestizo son of the recently deceased Don Rafael Ibarra, is returning to the town of San Diego in Laguna after seven years of study in Europe.
 Kapitán Tiago, a family friend, invites him to a reunion party in Manila.
-At the party Crisóstomo meets Padre Dámaso, who was San Diego's parish priest when Crisóstomo left for Europe.
-Dámaso treats Crisóstomo with hostility, surprising the young man who regarded the priest as a friend of his father.
-Later as Crisóstomo was walking back to his hotel, Lieutenant Guevara, another friend of his father, informs him that Don Rafael may have been killed for political reasons and Dámaso may have been involved.
+At the party, Crisóstomo meets Padre Dámaso who was San Diego's parish priest when Crisóstomo left for Europe.
+Dámaso treats Crisóstomo with hostility, to the surprise of the young man who regarded the priest as his father's friend.
+Later, as Crisóstomo was walking back to his hotel, Lieutenant Guevara, another friend of his father, informs him that Don Rafael may have been killed for political reasons and Dámaso may have been involved.
 Guevara warns him to be careful.

 The following day, Crisóstomo returns to Tiago's home to meet with his childhood sweetheart, Tiago's daughter María Clara.
-As the two flirt and reminisce, María reads back to him his farewell letter where he quoted a discussion he had with his father regarding the state of the country.
-Deeply moved, Ibarra excuses himself saying that he had to prepare for his trip to San Diego.
+As the two flirt and reminisce, María reads back to him a part of his farewell letter on his discussion with his father about the state of the country.
+Ibarra excuses himself eventually as it was time to go to San Diego.

-Arriving at the town, Crisóstomo goes to the cemetery to visit his father's grave.
-He meets the gravedigger, who tells him that the parish priest had ordered Don Rafael's remains transferred to the Chinese cemetery, but that he threw the corpse into the lake instead out of fear and pity.
-At the same time, as Padre Bernardo Salví, the new parish priest, walks by, an enraged Crisóstomo pushes him to the ground, demanding an explanation.
-A fearful Salví states that he was only newly assigned to the town but reveals that Padre Dámaso ordered the transfer.
+Arriving in San Diego, Crisóstomo goes to the cemetery and finds his father's grave desecrated.
+He seeks out the gravedigger who then tells him that the parish priest had ordered Don Rafael's remains transferred to the Chinese cemetery, but that he threw the corpse into the lake instead out of fear and pity.
+At that moment, the town's new parish priest, Padre Bernardo Salví, passes by wherein an enraged Crisóstomo pushes him to the ground, demanding an explanation; a fearful Salví states that he was only newly assigned to the town but reveals that Padre Dámaso had ordered the transfer.

 Crisóstomo decides to forgive and commits to improvements in his town.
 He plans to build a private school, believing that his paisanos would benefit from a more modern education than what is offered in the government schools, which were under the influence of the friars.
 Enjoying widespread support from the locals and Spanish authorities, Crisóstomo's project advances quickly.
 He receives counsel from Don Anastacio, a local philosopher, and recruits a progressive schoolmaster.
-Construction was set to begin shortly with the cornerstone to be laid during San Diego's town fiesta.
+Construction was set to begin shortly with the cornerstone to be laid in a few weeks during San Diego's town fiesta.

 One day, Crisóstomo, María and their friends go on a picnic along the shores of the Laguna de Baý.
 They discover that a crocodile had been lurking in the Ibarras' fish pens.
-Elías, the boatman, jumps into the water with a knife drawn.
-Sensing Elías is in danger, Crisóstomo jumps in and the two subdue the animal together.
-Elías proclaims himself indebted to Crisóstomo.
+The boatman jumps into the water with a knife drawn.
+Crisóstomo follows him and the two subdue the animal together.
+Elías, the boatman, proclaims himself indebted to Crisóstomo.